Roy L. Kline: Early career

 Roy L. Kline was born on September 10, 1914, in Sioux City, Iowa, to Chester and Alice Kline.
 He grew up there and was active in Eagle Scout and also flew gliders at the local airport.
 Kline graduated from the Sioux City High School in summer 1931 and enrolled the Iowa State College in Ames, Iowa.
 While at the college, Kline served as vice president of the Class; was a member of Sigma Alpha Epsilon fraternity; and was chief editor of Iowa Engineer magazine.
 He was also a member of the Army Engineer Reserve Officer Training Corps.

 Kline graduated with Bachelor of Science degree in mechanical engineering in June 1935 and decided for the Marine Corps service.
 He was commissioned second lieutenant on September 10, 1935, and was ordered to the Basic School at Philadelphia Navy Yard for Marine officers' instruction.
 With 124 students, it was the largest Basic School class to that date.
 This class provided two future Marine Corps Commandants (Leonard F. Chapman Jr. and Robert E. Cushman Jr.), five lieutenant generals (Lewis J. Fields, Frederick E. Leek, Herman Nickerson Jr., William J. Van Ryzin, Richard G. Weede), five major generals (William R. Collins, William T. Fairbourn, Bruno Hochmuth, Raymond L. Murray, Carey A. Randall) and six brigadier generals (William W. Buchanan, Odell M. Conoley, Frederick P. Henderson, Kline, John C. Miller Jr., Thomas F. Riley).

 He completed the training in June 1936 and was assigned to the Marine detachment aboard the aircraft carrier Saratoga under the command of future World War II hero, then-Captain William F. Halsey and participated in the Fleet exercises with the Pacific Fleet.
 Kline was detached in June 1937, when he requested flight training and was ordered to the Naval Air Station Pensacola, Florida.

 In April 1938, Kline completed the training and was ordered to San Diego, California, and joined the 2nd Marine Aircraft Group under Colonel Louis E. Woods.
 While in this capacity, he was promoted to first lieutenant in September 1938.
-Kline served in this assignment for two years, before he was transferred to Naval Air Station Pensacola, Florida for duty as an Flight Instructor.
+Kline served in this assignment for two years, before he was transferred to Naval Air Station Pensacola, Florida for duty as a flight instructor.